 Insanity & Death

-By the end of 1886, after a year at Poughkeepsie, with no apparent relief coming from their treatment, his family sequestered Harry in the mountains of Tennessee, where, strangely, he was put under the care of a man with apparently no formal medical training.
-Hope was nurtured as Harry experienced several periods of improvement, only to be dashed as he continued to succumb to his illness.
+By the end of 1886, after a year at Poughkeepsie, with no apparent relief coming from his treatment there, Harry's family sequestered him in the mountains of Tennessee, where, strangely, he was put under the care of a man with apparently no formal medical training.
+Hope was nurtured as Harry experienced several periods of improvement, only to be dashed as he continued to succumb to his illness, falling further into madness.
 A cure was not found.
 After nearly four years of struggling, Harry Chase died on October 1, 1889, at the age of 36, in Sewanee, Tennessee, leaving a grieving wife and two small children behind.
 He is buried at Bellefontaine Cemetery in St. Louis, Missouri.